shubhkarmanrathore/phase-3-final-project/README.md

 Unlock Simplicity and Security with OnePass - Your go-to Password Manager!
 Safeguard your credentials, manage passwords effortlessly, and access them securely, all within a terminal interface.
 Built with Python and SQLAlchemy, OnePass offers user-friendly navigation and secure hashing for peace of mind.
 Simplify password management and stay in control with OnePass.

 ## Features
-- User registration and login functionality.
+- User Authentication: Register and log in securely to manage your passwords.
 - User account management: Edit user details, change password, and delete account.
 - Set security questions and answers for password recovery.
 - Securely store and manage passwords for different websites.